ansible/awx-operator/docs/user-guide/advanced-configuration/mesh-ingress.md

 The mesh ingress allows users to peer external execution and hop nodes into the AWX control plane.
 This guide focuses on how to enable and configure the mesh ingress.
-For more information about what is remote execution node and hop node and how to create them see AWX Documentation on external remote execution node and hop node. <TODO: add AWX doc link>
+For more information about remote execution and hop nodes and how to create them, refer to the [Managing Capacity With Instances](https://ansible.readthedocs.io/projects/awx/en/latest/administration/instances.html) chapter of the AWX Administration Guide.

 ## Pre-requists